Which Payment Types Should Your Small Business Accept?

 - LevelUp: Specifically for the restaurant industry, LevelUp allows customers to order ahead and pay for food orders through the LevelUp app.

 Pros and Cons of Accepting Mobile Payments

-While most observers have noted the relatively slow adoption of mobile payments, particularly in our market, businesses may be able to attract new customers who appreciate the ease and freedom of paying with their phones instead of carrying cash or credit/debit cards.
+While most observers have noted the relatively slow adoption of mobile payments, particularly in our market, businesses may be able to attract new customers, local or tourist, who appreciate the ease and freedom of paying with their phones instead of carrying cash or credit/debit cards.
 Existing customers will also appreciate the convenience of mobile pay and may increase the number of transactions they do with their company as a result.
 Businesses also typically pay lower fees for mobile pay transactions than traditional credit/debit card networks.

-On the other hand, you will still need a POS in order to accept most mobile payments and some companies may charge additional fees on top of credit/debit card processing fees.
+On the other hand, you will still need a POS device in order to accept most mobile payments and some companies may charge additional fees on top of credit/debit card processing fees.
 Ultimately, businesses should weigh the advantages of mobile pay with the number of customers they think would use it.

 The bottom line: Mobile payment methods are a great way to expand your digital presence and offer tech-savvy customers more options.

 Electronic gift cards the size and shape of credit cards are ubiquitous at the cash registers of major retailers.
 With their attractive designs and popularity as an alternative to a physical gift, there are many benefits to offering gift cards at your small business.
 Union Bank can help you set up a gift card program, and generally the extra business gift cards generate will make up for any costs associated with them.